paastech-cloud/docs/Architecture.md

 #### Client API

 The Client API, meaning the external API that Clients connect to and interact with, is made using [NestJS](https://nestjs.com/).
-Being a cutting-edge framework gaining more and more attention, NestJS is very versatile and stands out from the competition by proposing two things: first of all, a [list of support modules](https://www.npmjs.com/search?q=%40nestjs), which totals to 41 as of today; then, an [extensive documentation with code examples](https://docs.nestjs.com/) ranging from basics to difficult recipes to setup.
-The API is currently running on NestJS-express v10.0.3, which just released.
+Being a cutting-edge framework gaining more and more attention, NestJS is very versatile and stands out from the competition by proposing two things: first of all, a [list of support modules](https://www.npmjs.com/search?q=%40nestjs), which totals to 41 as of today;

-Benchmarks open-sourced in v7.6.13 ([available here](https://github.com/nestjs/nest/blob/e7fa96022e8b8580413490101683aabe387ca9b9/benchmarks/all_output.txt)) gave the following comparison:
-- NestJS-express is nearly on par with Express for the average response time (`65.44 ms` versus `61.88 ms`)
-- NestJS-express is twice as fast in maximum response time (only `325 ms` against Express' `747 ms`)
-- NestJS-express can handle nearly twice as many requests concurrently, for the minimum amount doable (`14183 req/s` versus `8407 req/s`)
-- NestJS-express is on par with Express for the number of requests handled concurrently, for the average amount doable (`15640` versus `16454.41`)

-Two years have passed since the last benchmarks, and we can expect NestJS to be even faster as of now.
+then, an [extensive documentation with code examples](https://docs.nestjs.com/) ranging from basics to difficult recipes to setup.

-As stated above, NestJS' modules provide a substantial support for the integration of well-known modules into the application.
+NestJS' support modules provide a substantial support for the integration of well-known modules into the application.
 The main TPMs used for the API are:

 - `class-validator`: validation of DTOs (Data Transfer Objects) and their properties before they are handed out to NestJS controllers
 - `@nestjs/config`: ease of access to a config service, centralising both environment variables and `.env` files
 - `passport` and `passport-jwt` (along with `@nestjs/passport` and `@nestjs/jwt`): layer of abstraction to handle different authentication methods, such as JWTs, OAuth2 or OIDC.
 Here, only the JWTs are used.
 - `uuid`: generation of UUIDs v4, following [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122)
 - `nodemailer` with `handlebars`: sending of outbound emails through SMTP, with templating of HTML emails sent

+Moreover, all of the support that NestJS provides doesn't make it slower.
+Benchmarks open-sourced in v7.6.13 ([available here](https://github.com/nestjs/nest/blob/e7fa96022e8b8580413490101683aabe387ca9b9/benchmarks/all_output.txt)) gave the following comparison:
+- NestJS-express is nearly on par with Express for the average response time (`65.44 ms` versus `61.88 ms`)
+- NestJS-express is twice as fast in maximum response time (only `325 ms` against Express' `747 ms`)
+- NestJS-express can handle nearly twice as many requests concurrently, for the minimum amount doable (`14183 req/s` versus `8407 req/s`)
+- NestJS-express is on par with Express for the number of requests handled concurrently, for the average amount doable (`15640` versus `16454.41`)

+The API is currently running on NestJS-express v10.0.3, which just released.
+Two years have passed since the last benchmarks, and we can expect NestJS to be even faster as of now.

 #### Git controller